IRCVLab/Yolov8n-for-jetson-traffic/README.md

 ## Demo Setup Description
 This code is using YOLOv8 model for demonstration

-**Model Setting**
-- 80 classes to predict
-- Basically YOLOv8n is included in each directory (Model in FP16 and FP32 will be converted when you run it)
-- If you want another version like "YOLOv8m", "YOLOv8l" etc.. just replace it in every directory

 **Image Setting**
 > Capture Width = 1920
 > Capture Height = 1080